NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/config/index.md

 };
 ```

-Since `0.8.20`, solc's EVM default is `shanghai`, leading to an issue with the `PUSH0` opcode on L2 chains.
-To address this, post `0.8.20`, Hardhat defaults to `paris`.
-This value can be overriden by using the above configuration.
+Since version `0.8.20`, solc's EVM default is `shanghai`, which can lead to issues in chains that don't support the `PUSH0` opcode.
+To address this, starting from `0.8.20` Hardhat defaults to `paris`.
+This value can be overridden by using the above configuration.